zhiyzuo/python-scopus/README.rst

 PyScopus is a Python wrapper for Scopus API: http://dev.elsevier.com/index.html

+** Updates on 10/09/2018

+- Add a new function to retrieve/search serial title metadata

 ** Updates on 09/29/2018

 - Add a workaround for filtering author publication